-When this connections goes via an SSL-offloader, reverse proxy, firewalls, etc., please make sure that WebSockets are supported and that open WebSocket connections are not killed after a while.
+\\\ When this connection goes via an SSL-offloader, reverse proxy, firewalls, etc., please make sure that WebSockets are supported and that open WebSocket connections are not killed after a while.
 See SSL offloader, reverse proxy or loadbalancer settings for other important settings.